 The Peters Township Public Library is located in McMurray, Washington County, in the southwest corner of Pennsylvania.
 The library was founded in 1957 by the Women’s Club of Peters Township and originally located in a section of the Peters Township High School.
-In 1961, the library was moved to the basement of the school administration building and in 1965 sponsorship was officially transferred to Peters Township.
+In 1961, the library moved to the basement of the School Administration building.
+In 1965, the library moved to the new Peters Township Municipal Building, where it occupied the entire second floor.
+In 1966, sponsorship was officially transferred to Peters Township.

 Holdings: 2,500 volumes.
 Circulation: 1,950.
 Open: 6 hours per week.